arya-upm/mVARbox/README.md

 ### Functions `get_(class1)_(class2)`

 These are the functions that users will handle in most cases.
-A function named `get_(class1)_(class2)` indicates that the output is an object belonging to class2, and it is generated using an object of class1 as the input.
-For example, the function `get_gamma_data` is used to obtain the covariance function (output) from a dataset (input).
+A function named `get_(class1)_(class2)` indicates that the output is an object belonging to class1, and it is generated using an object of class2 as the input.
+For example, the function `get_gamma_data` is used to obtain the covariance function (the output is `gamma`) from a dataset (the input is `data`).
 This relationship is depicted as arrow (1) in the plot above.

-In certain cases, a function's name may include a third label, like `get_(class1)_(class2)_(method)`.
-This is associated with a specific method utilized.
+In certain cases, a function's name may include a third label, like in `get_(class1)_(class2)_(method)`.
 This label is used for operations that can be performed using multiple methods, see for example functions `get_S_data_Welch` and `get_S_data_BT` for spectral estimation through Welch and Blackman-Tukey estimator, respectively.

-The documentation provided within each function provides a comprehensive description of the fields that need to be populated in the input objects, as well as the fields that are populated in the output objects.
+The documentation provided within each function provides a comprehensive description of the fields that need to be populated in the input objects, as well as the fields that are populated in the output objects during the function execution.